Solved! What Is a Duvet Cover?

 Beyond the material, the way the fibers are woven also affects how a duvet cover feels and performs.
 Percale weaves are crisp and cool, sateen weaves are soft and silky, and flannel is tightly woven for a warm and cozy feel.

-A duvet cover allows for quick style changes.
+A duvet cover allows for easy decor updates.

 Duvet covers are available at affordable price points, allowing you to switch up the aesthetic of your bedroom without making a significant financial investment.
 They come in an infinite range of colors, patterns, and prints, so there’s sure to be an option to suit nearly every decor style.